Kasun1Don/Bank_app/README.md

 # Ruby on Replit

-Simple Ruby app for an ATM that can remember changes in a user's account balance.
+Simple Ruby terminal app for an ATM that can remember changes in a user's account balance.

 ## Running the repl